 Randy Singer, Managing Partner

-Randy started the Singer Legal Group in 2009 and has served as its managing partner from the beginning.
+Randy started Singer Davis (then the Singer Legal Group) as a one-man-shop in 2009 and continues serve as the firm’s managing partner.
 He has more than twenty years of experience as a trial lawyer and has served as lead counsel on numerous high-profile cases.
 His history includes thirteen years of litigation experience at Willcox and Savage, a 60-person firm in Norfolk, Virginia, where he served as head of the firm’s litigation section.

 Randy is also a bestselling and award-wining novelist with fourteen books in print and he serves as Pastor at Trinity Church in Virginia Beach, a church that has grown to over nine hundred in attendance in three locations since its founding in 2007.